 We shared a kitchen with little hassle and occasionally cooked meals for each other, such was the natural feel of the place, tho I’m sure it would work equally well for those who wanted more time on their own (outside of working/creating/studio time).

 I loved being away from my usual environs with the purpose of enjoying my self in a creative frame of mind.
-Colin and Julia have made a fabulous residency space where they also have their separate places of work for web designing, photography etc. It was an unexpected treat to be photographed by Colin.
+Colin and Julia have made a fabulous residency space.
+It was an unexpected treat to be photographed by Colin.

 I hope to return again and work, as well as catch up with the many delightful people I met there.